 Guilty, I am.
 Radicalized, I was.
 Yet I still find my entire situation incredibly surreal.
 I often go back in time in order to retrace my steps and figure out how I ended up here.
 Every time I engage in this exercise, I find a young man who was caught up in a perfect storm of internal and external influences.
 The inevitability of it all is what I find most remarkable.

 After any major terrorist attack, there is usually a fierce debate about what makes individuals susceptible to radical ideologies, (unfortunately, this rarely occurs when the perpetrators are non-Muslims – e.g. Right Wing extremists in the U.S).
-If I had a noose around my neck and the only thing that could save my life was the answer to this apparently dumbfounding question, then I would have to say it is the emotional state of feeling utterly worthless.
+If I had a noose around my neck, and the only thing that could save my life was the answer to this apparently dumbfounding question, then I would have to say that it is the emotional state of feeling utterly worthless.

 I have always felt worthless.
 I still struggle with this feeling to this day.
 Perhaps I feel this way because I carry within me a strong inner critic that has been ripping me apart since childhood.
 Perhaps it is due to the fact that I have always felt like an outsider.
 You see, even though I am a citizen of this country, I have never felt Canadian.
 That is because ever since I arrived here as a 12-year-old-boy, in my mind, to be a real Canadian, you had to be white.